ElektraInitiative/libelektra/doc/dev/code-generator.md

 kdb gen example user userkeys
 ```

-This should produce the file `userkeys.txt`, whose content should match the output of `kdb ls user`.
+This should produce the file `userkeys.txt`.
+The file should be the same, as if we had called `kdb ls user > userkeys.txt`.

 ## Advanced concepts